kobotoolbox/docs/source/kobotoolbox_monday_integration.md

 All column types except File and External XML are supported by monday.com.
 If you can't find the appropriate column type on monday.com board, use a column with Text type.
-For the Area Kobo column type, it's better to use the Text column on monday side despite the fact that there is Location column type for this matter.
+For the Point and Area Kobo column type, it's better to use the Text column on monday side despite the fact that there is Location column type for this matter.